BACKGROUND AND PURPOSE

 • All entrants, by the act of entering, grant the American Counseling Association and the American Counseling Association Foundation the right to publish their name and their essay as part of the post-competition publicity on CT Online.

-• Check ACA membership status.
+• Confirm your ACA membership status.